One Hundred and Twenty-Sixth Annual Commencement Ceremony

 In 1999, the university was renamed Des Moines University to reflect a strengthened commitment to the Greater Des Moines community and the osteopathic philosophies upon which our traditions are built.

-In addition to enhancing its facilities, DMU has expanded its degree offerings.
 In 2007, the university launched master’s degree programs in anatomy and biomedical sciences.
 A Ph.D. program in biomedical sciences, which enrolled its first students in 2021, provides additional opportunities to students and has further contributed to the university’s diverse and growing research enterprise.
-DMU also has began the process of establishing a new doctor of occupational therapy degree program, which enrolled its first students in 2023.
+DMU also has established a new doctor of occupational therapy degree program, which enrolled its first students in 2023.

-Consistent with its mission of preparing outstanding health professionals while also responding to the nation’s health needs, in 2018 the university launched the Purple & Proud Campaign, a $50 million fundraising effort and the largest in DMU’s history.
-The campaign’s priorities included another bold DMU initiative – to build the medical and health sciences university of the future on 88 acres in West Des Moines, Iowa.
-The university moved to the new site in June 2023.
+Consistent with its mission of preparing outstanding health professionals while also responding to the nation’s health needs, in 2018 the university launched the Purple & Proud Campaign.
+Completed in 2024, the campaign surpassed its $50 million goal and raised $57.1 million.
+The campaign’s priorities included expanding student resources, support for the Glanton fund, supporting faculty initiatives and building the medical and health sciences university of the future on 88 acres in West Des Moines, Iowa.
+The university moved to the new campus, located in West Des Moines, in June 2023.

 Des Moines University has a vibrant history that continues to inspire.
 And as the second oldest osteopathic medical college in the United States, DMU continues to prepare physicians and allied health care personnel for careers in the ever-changing field of medicine, while developing innovative programs to serve students and society.